cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/index.md

 Cloudflare's Advanced DNS Protection works by first learning your traffic patterns and forming a baseline of the type of DNS queries you normally receive.
 Later, the system will be able to distinguish between legitimate and malicious queries, protecting your DNS infrastructure without impacting legitimate traffic.

+Currently, the protection system only analyzes DNS over UDP (it does not include DNS over TCP).

-The [Network Analytics dashboard](/analytics/network-analytics/) will display high-level data about Advanced DNS Protection in the **DNS protection** tab.
+The [Network Analytics dashboard](/analytics/network-analytics/) will display system-specific analytics for Advanced DNS Protection in the **DNS protection** tab, including the queried domains and record types.

 ## Availability